I decided that two equal length belts would be better than the single long belt. The two belts will stretch equally, keeping the bed level under load.

 Z max Switch

-I used an industrial surplus snap action switch that I found in a box at the makerspace and printed a mount out of ABS.
+I used an industrial surplus snap action switch that I found in a box at the makerspace and printed a mount using ABS.
 It attaches to the frame using a single t-nut and can be moved up or down by sliding it into position in the slot in the frame.
 It is positioned to stop the Z motor when the bed gets within about 1 mm of the bottom of the Z axis.

 The Z=0 switch determines how high the nozzle will be above the bed for that critical first layer.
 There are two common methods for adjusting the Z=0 position.
 First, oldest, and most common is a simple screw that bumps a switch telling the controller that the bed is at the Z=0 position.
 More recently, the proliferation of poorly designed and built printers has been enabled by autoleveling that attempts to compensate for unflat, unlevel beds and automatically sets the Z=0 position.
 Yuck!